LizardFromStateFarm/IAC-MONO-REPO/README.md

 # Pulumi Kind Monorepo (Python)

-This is a Pulumi monorepo project that manages Kind (Kubernetes in Docker) environments (nonprod and prod) with Grafana and Kubernetes metrics server deployments, all written in Python.
+This is a Pulumi monorepo project for use in testing and developing Kuboard.
+This manages Kind (Kubernetes in Docker) environments (nonprod and prod) with Grafana and Kubernetes metrics server deployments, all written in Python.

 ## Why Kind Instead of Minikube?